luiseel/escape/README.md

-# Rooms
+# Escape

-Rooms is the codename for a text based game in which you need to traverse over a series of rooms, each challenge you with a puzzle in order to get out alive.
+Escape is a text-based web browser game in which you need to escape from rooms by solving puzzles.